nandabritto/Search_your_brand/README.md

 | Bugs              | Solutions |
 | ---               | --------- |
-| When user add a country or city that is not recognized by geopy library, no country or city parameters were passed to tweepy, failing API call| Add an error handling to test if locaton is None and raise exception, print the error and allows user restart app to add new parameters.
+| When a user adds a country or city that is not recognized by geopy library, no country or city parameters were passed to tweepy, failing API call| Add an error handling to test if the location is None and raise an exception, print the error and allows user restart the app to add new parameters.
-| When tested on Heroku prints and inputs were hidden because an lack of new line after code. | Add new line after every input an print text to allows Heroku to show it  and allows app flows correctly.
+| When tested on Heroku prints and inputs were hidden because of a lack of new line after code. | Add a new line after every input and print text to allows Heroku to show it and allows the app to flow correctly.
-| During tests when user added a language using the entire word, an error was raised.
-Tweepy just recognize language abreviations.
-The same happened when an wrong abreviation were input from user. | To solve this bug just four languages can be used and an English default language were added in case language is None.
-For future releases new languages will be added.
+| During tests when the user added a language using the entire word, an error was raised.
+Tweepy just recognizes language abbreviations.
+The same happened when a wrong abbreviation was input from the user. | To solve this bug just four languages can be used and an English default language was added in case language is None.
+For future releases, new languages will be added.
 | When tested, Heroku required all credentials to be Environment Variables.
-As best practice defined by Google, all variables were in a creds.json file. | Add google credentials in .env file as Environment Variables to allow heroku to read it and load Google Spreadsheets API.
+As best practice defined by Google, all variables were in a creds.json file. | Add google credentials in .env file as Environment Variables to allow Heroku to read it and load Google Spreadsheets API.

 ## Deployment